Saving Outlook Messages¶

-To run MessageSave manually, you invoke it by clicking the Save Messages button on the Outlook toolbar, ribbon or right-click menu.
+- To save messages manually, invoke MessageSave by clicking the Save Messages button on the Outlook toolbar, ribbon or right-click menu.

-To open MessageSave, click on the MessageSave button, which is located on the Home tab of the Ribbon in Outlook 2010 or on the main Outlook toolbar in older versions of Outlook.
+To open MessageSave, click on the MessageSave button, which is located on the Home tab of the Ribbon in Outlook 2010 or newer or on the main Outlook toolbar in older versions of Outlook.

 MessageSave is also available in the right-click menu in the main Outlook window.